docker-library/docs/xwiki/content.md

 -	`DB_DATABASE`: The name of the XWiki database to use/create.
 -	`DB_HOST`: The name of the host (or docker container) containing the database.
 Default is "db".

+The main XWiki configuration files (`xwiki.cfg`, `xwiki.properties` and `hibernate.cfg.xml`) are available in the mapped local directory for the permanent directory on your host.

-If you need to configure XWiki (e.g. modify `xwiki.properties` or `xwiki.cfg`) or perform some additional configuration, you can execute another container and attach to the running XWiki container by issuing:
+If you need to perform some advanced configuration, you can execute another container and attach to the running XWiki container by issuing (but note that these won't be saved if you remove the container):

 ```console
 docker exec -it <xwiki container id> bash -l
 ```

-Note that we plan to [lift this limitation in the future](https://jira.xwiki.org/browse/XDOCKER-20).

 ## Passing JVM options